 The Non-Manufacturer rule

-The Non-Manufacturer rule allows a small business to offer a product that it did not manufacturer under a small business set-aside if SBA has offered a waiver.
+The Non-Manufacturer rule allows a small business to offer a product that it did not manufacturer under a small business set-aside.

 Department of Labor

-Government contractors must comply with labor standards imposed under various federal statutes, notably the Walsh-Healey Public Contracts Act, Service Contract Labor Standards Act (formerly known as the Service Contract Act, the Davis-Bacon Act, and the Contract Work Hours and Safety Standards Act and Executive Order 13658 (establishes the minimum wage for employees of federal contractors).
+Government contractors must comply with labor standards imposed under various federal statutes and executive orders, notably the Walsh-Healey Public Contracts Act, Service Contract Labor Standards Act (formerly known as the Service Contract Act), the Davis-Bacon Act, Contract Work Hours and Safety Standards Act and Executive Order 13658 (establishes the minimum wage for employees of federal contractors).
 The links below provide more detailed information and guidance on labor issues associated with federal contracts.

 Service Contract Labor Standards Act ( formerly Service Contract Act)